Linking to a Website (URL)

 Note: The URL file type and browser setting affect the way an embedded link is displayed and might not work well for all browsers.

-• The Open option shows the link on the same browser window, but not on the Avenue page.
+• The Open option opens the link in the same browser window, but not on the Avenue page.

 • The In pop-up option opens the link in a pop-up window.
-The pop-up window dimensions are set by default, but can be changed in the width and height boxes.
+The pop-up window dimensions are set by default but can be changed in the width and height fields.

-7. Click Save and return to course.
-The URL link (e.g. All about Canada) appears as a link at the bottom of the target topic on the course page.
+8. Click Save and return to course.
+The URL link (e.g., All about Canada) appears as a link at the bottom of the target topic on the course page.

 Video Resources